Ramsai170899/MNIST-webapp/README.md

 # MNIST Digit Recognition with Deep Learning

 This project is a simple web application that uses deep learning to recognize hand-drawn digits.
-It's based on the MNIST dataset, a popular dataset for digit recognition.
+It's based on the MNIST dataset, a popular dataset for digit recognition. you can find the kaggle notebook link [here](https://www.kaggle.com/code/ramsaijagadish/mnist-digit-recognition/edit) for the Deep Learning part of the project.

 ![screenshot](https://github.com/Ramsai170899/MNIST-webapp/blob/main/front.png)